ashierj/superdemo/doc/subscriptions/gitlab_com/index.md

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For a demo, see [Linking GitLab Subscription to the Namespace](https://youtu.be/8iOsN8ajBUw).

+### Transfer restrictions

+Changing the linked namespace is not supported for all subscription types.
+Transfer restrictions depend on the services associated with the subscription, and on any subscriptions associated with the target namespace.

+You cannot transfer:

+- A subscription with compute minutes.
+- An expired or trial subscription.
+- A subscription to a namespace with any purchased services, like additional storage.

 ## Upgrade your GitLab SaaS subscription tier

 To upgrade your [GitLab tier](https://about.gitlab.com/pricing/):